SashoTatarski/TBI-Email-Application/README.md

 ### Link to Trello Board:  [LINK](https://trello.com/b/JEfDjhk8/tbi-final-project)

 # The project
        Deliver a system capable to facilitate tracking, monitoring and processing customer loan applications coming to the bank via e-mail.

 ## Functionalities
 ---

-### User authentication
+### Authentication

        User authentication is performed by ASP.NET Identity authentication.
 Users cannot register in the application but are created by another user with “Manager” rights.
 There are two types of roles - Manager and Operator
        // For initial login use the following credentials: manager@ems.com pass: Password-123

-### Loan Application format
+### Loan Application Format

        No specific email format was defined so far – mail can be in any encoding, HTML or pure text, with or without attachments.
 Each email may contain a single loan application.

-### Email registration
+### Email Registration

-       Emails are pulled on regular intervals (1 min) from Gmail API.
-Gmail inbox and system DB are always synchronized.
+       Emails are fetched on regular intervals (1 min) from Gmail API.
+Gmail inbox and system database are always synchronized.
 As soon as email is read from Gmail API it is recorded in the system DB.
 All incoming emails are registered with unique ID automatically within the system.

-## Email/Application statuses
+## Email/Application Status
 ---

  - Not reviewed – default status – all new emails are classified as such.